radnaan/feedbank/README.md

 Windows installer: https://www.postgresql.org/download/windows/

-Ensure python 3.5 or later is installed
+Ensure Python 3.5 or later is installed

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following libraries using your terminal.